 PMDD and Serotonin

-Although experts have yet to identify the actual cause of premenstrual dysphoric disorder, it is suggested that they may be the brain’s abnormal response to a woman’s fluctuation of normal hormones during the menstrual cycle, which leads to a deficiency in serotonin.
+Although experts have yet to identify the actual cause of premenstrual dysphoric disorder, it is suggested that they may be the brain’s abnormal response to a person’s fluctuation of normal hormones during the menstrual cycle, which leads to a deficiency in serotonin.

-The neurotransmitter serotonin is often associated with wellbeing and happiness and is used to transmit messages between nerve cells.
+The neurotransmitter serotonin is often associated with well-being and happiness and is used to transmit messages between nerve cells.
 Serotonin also helps regulate the body’s sleep-wake cycles and internal clock.

-It is believed that Serotonin plays a part in appetite and emotions, as well as motor, cognitive and autonomic functions, which may point to one of the reasons that these bodily functions are all affected by the symptoms of PMDD.
+It is believed that serotonin plays a part in appetite and emotions, as well as motor, cognitive and autonomic functions, which may point to one of the reasons that these bodily functions are all affected by the symptoms of PMDD.

 Serotonin is most notably linked to mood balance or happiness.
 Low levels of serotonin have been connected to depression.

-Women who have had a personal or family history of postpartum depression, mood disorders or depression have a higher chance of experiencing premenstrual dysphoric disorder.
+People who have had a personal or family history of postpartum depression, mood disorders or depression have a higher chance of experiencing premenstrual dysphoric disorder.

-Do I Have PMDD or Depression?
+Do You Have PMDD or Depression?

 Is it depression or premenstrual dysphoric disorder?
 In many cases, PMDD is misdiagnosed as major depression or other mood disorders.
-This is because PMDD causes severe impairment in quality of life, which can be equivalent to post-traumatic stress disorder (PTSD), major depressive disorder, and panic disorder.
+This is because PMDD causes severe impairment in quality of life, which can be equivalent to post-traumatic stress disorder (PTSD), major depressive disorder and panic disorder.

 One of the major distinctions between PMDD and depression concerns the individual’s biological response to stress, as well as pain sensitivity and pain mechanisms.

-Although PMDD and depression are biologically different from one another, there are special considerations to be made with regards to women who have PMDD, as well as a history of depression, with respect to their response to pain and stress hormones.
+Although PMDD and depression are biologically different from one another, there are special considerations to be made with regards to people who have PMDD, as well as a history of depression, with respect to their response to pain and stress hormones.